 John: Oh good!

-Sherry: She said, “In this neighborhood, people want a walk-in closet in their master.
+Sherry: She said, “In this neighborhood, people want a walk-in closet off of their bedroom.
 And it’s what they expect.
 It’s normal for the neighborhood.
 It’s not an extra plus to have one – it’s expected.
-And if you took away the master walk-in closet to have a tub … some people don’t even use a tub.”
+And if you took away the walk-in closet to have a tub … some people don’t even use a tub.”

 Sherry: “So most people would prefer the walk-in closet over the tub.
 And I think you’d hurt yourself resale-wise.”
 She said, “In the city in a smaller house lacking storage, it might be a selling feature to add built-ins in the bedroom to have more storage.”
 And she even pointed out in our son’s room where we added some built-ins, that was still value-adding because there was a small closet in there.